UCL-COMP16-2021-Team1/nice-shot/README.md

 - Reconstruction of poses with 3D skeletons in [Three.js](https://threejs.org).

 ---
-## Additioonal Instructions for Development
+## Additional Instructions for Development
 - [Running the server](doc/cmdline_instructions.md)